RAchahboun/WhackAMole/README.md

 *Your comments:*
 I decided to make a base class which comprised of required data for all achievements (such as name, description, completion status and if their progress persisted between games in a session, or if the achievement had to be completed in a single game.
 Because abstract classes are not possible in AS3 I used comments to make clear that this class should not be instantiated.
-I also implemented an achievement manager class, that will handle which achievents are to be updated on certain events.
+I also implemented an achievement manager class, which will handle which achievents are to be updated on certain events.